keptn/lifecycle-toolkit/README.md

 The deployment for a Workload will stay in a `Pending` state until the respective pre-deployment check is completed.
 Afterward, the deployment will start and when it is `Succeeded`, the post-deployment checks will start.

 ## Architecture

+The Keptn Lifecycle Controller is composed of the following components:

+- Keptn Lifecycle Operator
+- Keptn Scheduler

+The Keptn Lifecycle Operator contains several controllers for Keptn CRDs and a Mutating Webhook.
+The Keptn Scheduler ensures that Pods are started only after the pre-deployment checks have finished.

 A Kubernetes Manifest, which is annotated with Keptn specific annotations, gets applied to the Kubernetes Cluster.
 Afterward, the Keptn Scheduler gets injected (via Mutating Webhook), and Kubernetes Events for Pre-Deployment are sent to the event stream.